mononoken/curriculum/ruby_on_rails/assets_and_navigation/turbo_drive.md

 <div class="lesson-content__panel" markdown="1">

 1. Read chapters 1 and 2 of the [Turbo handbook](https://turbo.hotwired.dev/handbook/introduction).
-Focus on ensuring you understand around link navigation and how that works as we'll cover forms later.
+Focus on ensuring you understand link navigation and how that works as we'll cover forms later.

 </div>